aprilschen/teaching-site/README.md

 # teaching-site
-This site is still in it's beginning stages of development, and is NOT usable in it's current state.
+This site is still in its beginning stages of development, and is NOT usable in its current state.

 You can find the version I'm currently pushing to at https://www.schen.academy.